 Table of Content

-Both bonus and splits entail a small tweaking of your capital base.
-In case of bonus, the company issues fresh shares to the existing shareholders by capitalizing the profits held in the free reserves of the company.
-In case of stock split, just the par value (fair value) of the stock gets reduced proportionately.
+Both bonuses and splits entail a small tweaking of your capital base.
+In case of a bonus, the company issues fresh shares to the existing shareholders by capitalizing the profits held in the free reserves of the company.
+In case of a stock split, just the par value (fair value) of the stock gets reduced proportionately.
 Let us look at this with a live case.

 Bonus Issue | Details | Stock Split | Details |